Life Events: Becoming a Landlord

 Vacation Homes and Short-term Rentals

-Example: Jack, an accountant, owns a beach house that he rents out for short-term stays.
-This year, he rented it out for 20 days and also used it for personal vacations for 10 days.
-Because he rented the property for more than 14 days, Jack must report all the rental income he earned.
-However, he can also deduct rental expenses, such as cleaning fees, advertising, and a portion of the mortgage interest and property taxes.
-The expenses need to be prorated based on the number of days the property was rented versus used personally.
-By accurately reporting both his income and deductible expenses, Jack ensures compliance with tax rules while maximizing his deductions.
+Example: Jack, an accountant, owns a beach house that he rents out for short-term stays and also uses personally.
+This year, he rented it out for 20 days and used it for personal vacations for 10 days.
+Because he rented the property for 15 days or more, Jack generally must report the rental income he earned.
+He also generally needs to allocate certain expenses between rental and personal use, such as mortgage interest, property taxes, utilities, and depreciation, based on the rental days versus personal days (and any other required allocation method for specific costs).
+By reporting income and allocating expenses appropriately, Jack can work toward compliance while claiming the rental-use portion of allowable deductions.

 Leasing Property to a Business You Own

 Example: Lisa, an entrepreneur, owns a small retail business and also owns the building where her store operates.
-She leases the building to her business.
-According to the self-rental rule, the income Lisa receives from leasing the property to her own business is considered non-passive income.
-This means she must report the rental income as active income, and it limits her ability to offset this income with passive activity losses from other rental properties.
-Understanding this rule helps Lisa accurately report her income and avoid any unexpected tax issues, ensuring she remains compliant with IRS regulations.
+She leases the building to her business, and she materially participates in running the business.
+Under the self-rental rules, the rental income Lisa receives from leasing the property to her own business may be treated as non-passive income.
+This can change how passive losses are calculated and may limit her ability to offset this income with passive activity losses from other rental properties.
+Understanding this concept helps Lisa report her income more accurately and avoid surprises.

 Tax Credits and Incentives